|Nutrition Facts (per serving)|

 3/4 cup milk, dairy, almond, coconut, or soy

 2 teaspoons unsweetened cocoa powder

 1 tablespoon chocolate chips

 Note: It's very easy to prepare, store, and serve this oatmeal recipe all in the same airtight container, such as a Mason jar.

 Whisk together the milk, cocoa powder, maple syrup, vanilla extract, and salt in a Mason jar or another airtight container.

 Add the oats and stir until completely combined.
 The cocoa powder may be a little reluctant to mix, just keep stirring.
 Place the lid on the container when you are done mixing.

 Place the container in the refrigerator for at least 5 hours and ideally overnight.
 It will be softened and completely ready to go in the morning.
 You can heat it up if you like, but it tastes delicious cold and then you avoid any cooking whatsoever.

 Add the sliced banana and chocolate chips to the top of the oatmeal and enjoy.

 You can substitute regular sugar or agave nectar for the maple syrup.
-We like the flavor of the maple syrup and that it is minimally refined.
-However, if you are using coconut, soy, or almond milk just make sure you use unsweetened if you are going to use maple syrup.
+We like the flavor of the maple syrup that's minimally refined.
+However, if you are using coconut, soy, or almond milk, just make sure you use unsweetened if you are going to use maple syrup.
 If you use sweetened milk, you will need less maple syrup.